Taking Pictures, Changing Lives.

 A brief history

 Taking Pictures, Changing Lives was founded in 2009 by development photographer Adam Dickens.

-In the last 9 years Taking Pictures, Changing Lives have made 57 visits to charity projects and partners in Africa and Asia, flown the equivalent of 17 times round the world, (nearly to the moon and back!) spent more than 15 months abroad documenting the work of 24 small charities working in 12 countries and gifted over 60,000 photos to those charities.
+In the last 9 years Taking Pictures, Changing Lives have made over 70 visits to charity projects and partners on 4 continents, flown 20 times round the world, (to the moon and back!) spent more than 17 months abroad documenting the work of 25 small charities working in 15 countries and gifted over 60,000 photos to those charities.
 These charities are helping whole communities out of poverty, restoring dignity and lost hope.

-We have photographed and filmed in Uganda, Kenya, Tanzania, Malawi, Rwanda, Zambia, Ghana, Togo, India and Sri Lanka, as well as the UK and Europe.
+We have extensive experience working in Uganda, Kenya, Tanzania, Malawi, Rwanda, Zambia, Ghana, Togo, India, Nepal, Peru and Sri Lanka, as well as the UK, Greece & Bulgaria.